tarwn/lessthandot-hugo/blogs/content/posts/2011-03-07-learn-the-platform-differences-to.md

 Here is the error that is raised

 <div style="border:1px solid black;background-color:#444;color:white;margin:0 20px;padding:0 5px 0 5px;">
-  Msg 1919, Level 16, State 1, Line 1<br /> Column &#8216;SomeColumn&#8217; in table &#8216;Test&#8217; is of a type that is invalid for use as a key column in an index.
+  Msg 1919, Level 16, State 1, Line 1<br /> Column &#8216;SomeColumn' in table &#8216;Test' is of a type that is invalid for use as a key column in an index.
 </div>

-Now, let&#8217;s change the column to nvarchar(200).
-You can do this by using the ALTER TABLE&#8230;ALTER COLUMN syntax.
+Now, let's change the column to nvarchar(200).
+You can do this by using the ALTER TABLE…ALTER COLUMN syntax.
 Here is what it looks like for this table

 sql
 ALTER TABLE Test ALTER COLUMN SomeColumn NVARCHAR(200)